Long-time cannabis advocate and entrepreneur Patrick Duff runs a full-service cannabis and CBD business called Kaneh Kare in Philadelphia.

 Duff is unhappy with how corona has adversely hurt his business which has ample space for events.
 He was planning a 7-10 OIL day party which ultimately was canceled.

-Like many longtime advocates, Duff is ware of the issues with the Multi-State Operators MSOs and the corporate side of the cannabis industry.
+Like many longtime advocates, Duff is wary of the issues with the Multi-State Operators MSOs and the corporate side of the cannabis industry.

 Early Days in California